git-hamza/Quantized_Tflite_ObjectDetection/README.md

 Install the Tensorflow Object Detection API dependencies from the following link https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/installation.md.
 ## Directories Before Training:
 ###### config directory :
-Configuration file of the model you are about to use needs to be copied inside this directory.
+Copy the .config file of the model you are about to use in this directory.
 ###### data directory :
+You need to copy you data images and annotations to this directory.
 Data directory contain two *.py* files. *xml_to_csv.py* converts the annotations to csv file named as *train.csv*. *generate_tfrecord.py* file convert csv files to tf record file named as *train.record*.
 Same needs to be done for test/val data.
 ###### inputs directory :
 inputs directory must have three things before starting the training i.e. *label_map.pbtxt* (labels of the classes). *train.record* and *val.record* files.
 ###### Softlink object_detection directory from models directory: